amcginlay/k8s-primer/content/011_setup/_index.md

 draft: false
 ---

+## Purpose

+Prior to working with *containers* and *Kubernetes* it is helpful to have a dedicated workspace you can use to work, learn, and play with those.
+This **Setup** guides you through the process of setting up an isolated environment in the cloud that you can use independent of your local computer(s).
+The rest of this workshop assumes you have created a **Cloud9** environment in which you can perform the tasks and learn at your own pace.
+You may choose to delete one environment whenever you are done learning or set up a new one when you wish to start over.

 ## Prerequisutes

 - These instructions build a [Cloud9](https://aws.amazon.com/cloud9/) environment and assume you have access to an [AWS](https://aws.amazon.com/) account in order to do so.
 - For ensure reproducibility we will create all our infrastructure in the `us-west-2` region.
+- CloudShell is used here as a temporary bootstrap to help you build your Cloud9 environment.

 ## Configure CloudShell